dekstroza/kubernetes-dev-stack/README.md

     ## and open up Grafana url shown in your browser.

-will confirm it, also there will be dns up and running - depending how fast your network is, it might take a few for docker to pull required images.
+Also there will be dns up and running - depending how fast your network is, it might take a few for docker to pull required images.
+DNS server will be at 10.0.0.10 and serve domain dekstroza.local

+You can find configuration for it in salt/pillar/kube-global.sls and set different cluster CIDR, service CIDR, DNS domain or DNS IP address.
+After changing any of these, running salt-stack can reconfigure your already running VM, but I would recommend to restart your VMs (master and minions).

 #### Starting kube minion(s)